D3vYuan/cloud-data-cortex-framework-lessons/README.md

 ## About The Project

-This project is created to showcase how to integrate 3rd party SAS (E.g SAP) into `Google Cloud` using the `Google Cloud Cortex Framework`.
+This project is created to showcase how to integrate 3rd party SAS (E.g SAP) into `Google Cloud` using the `Data Cortex Framework`.

 The following are some of the requirements:

-- Setup `Google Cloud Cortex Framework` in `Google Cloud` Platform
+- Setup `Data Cortex Framework` in `Google Cloud` Platform
 - Setup `Looker` visualizations for data stored in `BigQuery`

 <p align="right">(<a href="#top">back to top</a>)</p>